Henrycious/rosbridge_suite/README.md

 rosbridge_suite
 ===============

+**changes to original file**
+added a rosbridge_websocket.launch.py to launch from another launch-file

 #### Server Implementations of the rosbridge v2 Protocol

 rosbridge provides a JSON interface to ROS, allowing any client to send JSON to publish or subscribe to ROS topics, call ROS services, and more. rosbridge supports a variety of transport layers, including WebSockets and TCP.
 For information on the protocol itself, see the [rosbridge protocol specification](ROSBRIDGE_PROTOCOL.md).